Addiction Counselling (including Alcohol, Drugs and Pornography)

 1-1 Psychotherapy (once abstinent or moderating)

 50 minute session (in-person in NW5 or by video call)

-Please note: If your income has been significantly affected by the Covid crisis and you want to discuss a concessionary fee to help you through these difficult times, please drop me a message or email.
+Please note: If you want to discuss a concessionary fee, please drop me a message or email.

 If you would like to arrange an initial assessment appointment (charged at half my usual session rate), please contact me by email, contact form, or mobile.